scottadkin/node-utstats-2/README.md

 - Cap records for ctf maps
 - User Accounts (in future builds you will be able to save matches, players to your favourites for easy tracking)
 - Admin management system, change what the site displays and how it's displayed.
 You can also give a user permission to upload map images.
-- ACE support
+- ACE support.
-- **Classic Support** You can now connect to classic utstats databases.
+- SFTP Support.

 # Current Supported Gametypes
 - Deathmatch